Consular Report of Birth Abroad (CRBA)

 - Marriage certificate: An original or court certified copy of the marriage certificate issued by the appropriate authorities in the country in which the marriage took place.
 Church/Religious certificates are not acceptable.
 If the parents are not married, this is not required.

 - Divorce or death certificate: If either parent has been married previously, they should present the original or court certified divorce decree or death certificate for all previous marriages, if applicable.

 - Evidence of the parent(s) U.S. citizenship.
 The U.S. citizen parent(s) must present his/her U.S. passport.
 If the U.S. citizen parent was naturalized, the original Certificate of Naturalization or Citizenship is required.

 - Proof of Physical Presence in the United States of the U.S. citizen parent(s).
 The U.S. citizen parent(s) will be asked to present proof of their physical presence in the United States.
 Examples of proof of physical presence include school records, university transcripts, original W-2s, and employment records.
 Please see the physical presence requirements for transmission of citizenship below and ensure you are bringing sufficient evidence to demonstrate the length of presence in the U.S. required for your circumstances.

-- Passport/identification document for non-U.S. citizen parent (If applicable): The non-U.S. citizen parent must bring his/her passport or other government issued photo identification document;
+- Passport/identification document for non-U.S. citizen parent (If applicable): The non-U.S. citizen parent must bring his/her passport or other government issued photo identification document.
+Please note that Finnish Driving License is not acceptable.

 In certain cases, it may be necessary to submit additional documents, including affidavits of paternity and support.
 You will be informed at the interview if any additional document is required